neumont-gamedev/neumont-gamedev.github.io/_posts/GameDev-CPP/2024-07-13-gamedev-cpp-sdl-font.md

 #### Add SDL True Type Font Dynamic Link Library (dll) ####
 + Create a folder in the **Solution** directory called "Build"
-  + This step might have already been done previously
+  + _This step may have already been completed earlier._
   + The **Build** folder will contain the **SDL TTF** dll (dynamic link library) files.
 <div align="left">
 <img src="sdl-build.jpg" alt="Build" width="70%"/>